Romantic Artist

 The route to Impressionism runs through Turner more often than casual surveys admit.
 Later painters could look at him and see that atmosphere was not just decorative atmosphere.
 It could organize the whole picture.
 That is crucial for understanding the gap and the continuity between Turner and Monet.
 Turner remains more turbulent, more dramatic, and more invested in the Romantic sublime.
 Monet is quieter, cooler, and less apocalyptic.
 But both give paint permission to hold light and instability together.

-A useful next comparison is Impression, Sunrise.
-Read beside Turner's railway picture, Monet's harbor becomes easier to place.
+Read Impression, Sunrise beside Turner's railway picture and Monet's harbor finds its nineteenth-century ground.
 It does not emerge from nowhere.
-It belongs to a broader nineteenth-century struggle over how painting could register atmosphere, movement, and changing conditions of sight.
+It belongs to a broader struggle over how painting could register atmosphere, movement, and changing conditions of sight.

 Legacy after Turner